-students for with significant This course is communication problems.
+This course is for students with significant communication problems.
 It is organized around skill development, and students may enroll at any time (not just at the beginning of a semester) upon the referral of an instructor.
 Emphasis is on individual needs and personalized programs.
-Special attention is given to Contacts are made with other oral language. departments to provide other ways of learning for the students.
+Special attention is given to oral language.
+Contacts are made with other departments to provide other ways of learning for the students.
 This course should not be used for TASP remediation.
 (2 Lec., 2 Lab.)